Another quality fish supper.

-Update: Nova unfortunately didn’t last long and closed at the back end of the same year.
+Update: Nova unfortunately didn’t last long and closed at the back end of 2018.

 Quick one from Nova Seafood Grill (High Bridge, NE1 1EN) to which we paid our first visit during the, I’ve gotta say, much-maligned Newcastle Restaurant Week this year.

 It looks like finally most places have gone to 2c for £15 HELLO INFLATION, but if you take a look at the menus, it’s clear many have it figured out and optimised down to – soup, meat & two veg, and a spoonful of custard for your dessert.
 It’s a shame ‘cos when it first started it was ace.
 One place that was appealing, especially as a new/exciting opening this year was Nova.

 Officially NOVA Seafood Grill, it comes from boss chef Ronald Robson, previously of The Merchant’s Tavern which always looked great but just flew under the radar for us (perhaps given its slightly outta town location).
 Nova has a serious looking menu, there’s hand-dived scallops, turbot, halibut, and the plates I’ve seen on social media have looked great.
 Serious-ish prices too, mains from about £18 up.

 The market menu is a good shout though at 3c for £21.
 And praise be – there’s an oyster happy hour with oyster for a £1 a slurp rather than the silly £1.10 you’ll see at Saltwater Fish Co.
 Or take 4 with a Moët for twelve quid.
 It’s a tiny Kaltur-sized restaurant – perhaps twenty cosy seats? and very ‘High Bridge’.
 Good to see this street flourishing!